SergPerep/azf-md-to-pdf-converter/README.md

 This applies not only for h1 but for every header level.

+- [ ] Demonstrate in which order the files will be merged
 - [ ] Add Env variables
 - [ ] Add Image registry to diagram